etwk/blog/content/lists/books.md

 ## Business
 - [ ] Facebook: The Inside Story
 - [ ] The Outsiders: Eight Unconventional CEOs and Their Radically Rational Blueprint for Success (William N. Thorndike Jr.) #investment #must

+## Conmmunication
+- [ ] Talking to Strangers: What We Should Know about the People We Don't Know (Malcolm Gladwell)

 ## Economy
 - [ ] The Road to Serfdom (F. A. Hayek) #bumingbai  #must